mo-seph/obsidian-note-from-template/README.md

 ##
 - Templates now loaded dynamically - no more restarts! (also: changed template folder selection to dropdown)
 - Added a choice type, e.g. `{{suit:choice:hearts:spades:diamonds:clubs}}`
+- Note filenames are now generated from a template string, either in config, or in `template-filename` in the template.
+Defaults to `{{title}}`, but all template fields available.

 ## 0.1.5
 Big changes - completely refactored, new options, new fields, most defaults in settings, should be more responsive to template changes